 First, you’ll want to film your video and add it to Youtube.
 Once you have uploaded your video, you’ll add it to your site as a post then transcribe it.

-Please note, this VideoPost Transcription service is only applicable to the English language and is available to Content Pro and Advanced Marketer members.
-You will need to upgrade from the Core plan if you want to use this service.
+Please note, this VideoPost Transcription service is only applicable to the English language and is available to members with the Content Tools Add-On.

 Let’s get started